JeffreyYH/rlbook-drl/README.md

-reinforcement learning algorithms in Sutton&Batto's book
+Python implementation of the reinforcement learning algorithms in Sutton&Batto's book